 As for this tutorial, I am assuming that you have no programming skills and so I will be showing you how to use a free and straightforward plugin to achieve what you want.

-The name of the plugin is “add search to menu,” and it is freely available on official WordPress plugin repository.
+The name of the plugin is “add search to the menu,” and it is freely available on the official WordPress plugin repository.
 It has more than 10,000 active installations and is being regularly maintained and updated by its developer.
 Furthermore, it has received five stars based on 72 reviews, and it received its last update two months back.

 Step 1.
 Install the Plugin

-Okay, so your very first step is to install the plugin as shown in the image attached above.
-Once installed click on the activate button so that you can use its features.
+Okay, so your very first step is to install the plugin, as shown in the image attached above.
+Once installed, click on the activate button so that you can use its features.

 Step 2.
 Configuration

 But if you want, then you can obviously customize its options.
-Below I have discussed some of its essential features and how do they affect your websites search functionality.
+Below I have discussed some of its essential features and how do they affect your website’s search functionality.

 1. Google Custom Search integration support.

 One of its greatest functionality is its ability to integrate Google custom search to your website without actually touching a single line of code of your theme.
-All you have to do is to grab Google CSE search form code and put it in the appropriate box as shown in the image below.
+All you have to do is to grab the Google CSE search form code and put it in the appropriate box, as shown in the image below.

 2. Ability to toggle the visibility based on the post type.

-You can choose on which post type ( page, post, attachment or just any custom post form ) you want to show the search bar in the menu area.
-Since I don’t have any custom post type active in my theme, I am only getting three options, Page, Post and Attachment.
+You can choose on which post type ( page, post, attachment, or just any custom post form ) you want to show the search bar in the menu area.
+Since I don’t have any custom post type active in my theme, I am only getting three options, Page, Post, and Attachment.

 3. Toggle visibility of search form in different navigation areas.

 If your theme has more than one navigation display location, then this plugin will list all of them and will allow you to choose the place where you want to show the search bar.
-This is a quite important feature as let’s say, I don’t want to show any search feature in my header, but instead, I want it to appear in my footer navigation.
+This is quite an important feature as let’s say, I don’t want to show any search feature in my header, but instead, I want it to appear in my footer navigation.
 In such cases, this feature will really come in handy.

 4. Show only when the website is loaded on mobile devices.

-It’s one another great feature, but unfortunately, it won’t work on your site if it uses any cache plugin which I believe 99% WordPress website uses as it helps to speed up your website’s performance.
+It’s one another great feature, but unfortunately, it won’t work on your site if it uses any cache plugin, which I believe 99% WordPress website uses as it helps to speed up your website’s performance.